davikawasaki/arrhythmia-ecg-analysis-ai/README.md

 This work covers cardiac arrhythmia classification through extraction of heart waves characteristics using discrete wavelet transform to filter the signal and machine learning supervised training to classify the exported characteristics with classes/true labels.

-The goal is to classify at least two arrhythmia through some extracted characteristics with Weka and MATLAB.
+The goal was to classify at least two arrhythmia through some extracted characteristics with Weka and MATLAB.

 # SOFTWARES IN USE